From Ancient Jaffa to Modern Tel Aviv and the State of Israel

 - Tour is for up to 8 hours.
 Fee does not include entrance fees or transportation, if any.

 *Guiding fee does not include entrance fees, transportation or meals, if any.
 All fees are detailed in advance.
 There may be additional fees for groups larger than 10 adults or one family.
 Additional fee per additional family per tour of 150 shekels.
 Guiding fees are quoted in shekels (NIS).
-There is an additional fee of 100 shekels per tour for tours during high season (such as Jewish Holiday Weeks and August).
+There is an additional fee of 150 shekels per tour for tours during high season (such as Holiday Weeks and Summer).
 Please see our FAQ page for all terms and conditions.
 Tours include games, prizes and surprises for kids of all ages.